 Dose adjustments are not required in patients with mild to moderate renal impairment.
 For patients with severe renal impairment 10 mg is the maximum recommended dose.

-Once-a-day dosing of 2.5 mg or 5 mg tadalafil both for the treatment of erectile dysfuction or benign prostatic hyperlasia is not recommended in patients with severe renal impairment (see sections 4.4 and 5.2).
+Once-a-day dosing of tadalafil is not recommended in patients with severe renal impairment (see sections 4.4 and 5.2).